blocknotes/active_job_store/README.md

 It can be useful to:
 - store the job's state / set progress value / add custom data to the jobs;
 - query historical data about job executions / extract job's statistical data;
-- improve jobs' logging capabilities.
+- improve jobs' instrumentation / logging capabilities.

-By default gem's internal errors are sent to stderr without compromising the job's perform.
+By default gem's internal errors are sent to stderr without compromising the job's execution.

 Please ⭐ if you like it.

 ## Installation

 - Add to your Gemfile `gem 'active_job_store'` (and execute: `bundle`)
-- Copy the gem migrations: `bundle exec rails active_job_store:install:migrations`
+- Install the gem's migrations: `bundle exec rails active_job_store:install:migrations`
-- Apply the new migrations: `bundle exec rails db:migrate`
+- Apply the migrations: `bundle exec rails db:migrate`
 - Add to your job `include ActiveJobStore` (or to your `ApplicationJob` class if you prefer)
 - Access to the job executions data using the class method `job_executions` on your job (ex. `YourJob.job_executions`)